coral-streaming/coral-streaming.github.io/Overview-ActorOverview.md

 ### <a name="anatomy"></a>Anatomy of a Coral Actor

 A Coral Actor ([source](https://github.com/coral-streaming/coral/blob/master/runtime-api/src/main/scala/io/coral/actors/CoralActor.scala)) extends the [Akka Actor](http://doc.akka.io/docs/akka/snapshot/scala/actors.html) class.
-It provides additional functionality to handle JSON messages and dynamic routing of these messages.
+It provides additional functionality to handle JSON messages, provides dynamic routing of these messages and provides additional persistency and scalability features.

 A Coral actor is an Akka Actor that listens specifically for JSON messages, executes its *trigger* procedure when it receives a JSON message, and sends the result to its *emit* targets when finished.
 The emit targets are set in the configuration of a new [Coral runtime](API-POST-runtime.html).